-Returns whether the artefact denoted by the path exists.
+Returns whether the artifact denoted by the path exists.
 The operation will always return false in case of a pattern path.

 String getName() / String name()

 Returns the name of the file part of the path or, in case of a pattern path, the entire pattern path.